nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   MUST fail with the error mnemonic `"FA2_NOT_OWNER"`.

-- `Owner_or_operator_transfer` - allows transfer for the token owner or an operator permitted to manage tokens on behalf of the owner.
+- `Owner_or_operator_transfer` - allows transfer for the token owner or an operator permitted to manage specific tokens on behalf of the owner.
 If `SENDER` is not the token owner and not an operator permitted to manage tokens to be transferred on behalf of the token owner, the transfer operation MUST fail with the error mnemonic `"FA2_NOT_OPERATOR"`.
   The FA2 standard defines the entrypoint to manage operators associated with the token owner address and specific token IDs (token types) ([`update_operators`](#update_operators)).
 Once an operator is added, it can